The Intersection of Psychology with Technology

 What does a media psychologist do?

-Media psychologists can be communicators, researchers, mental health providers, consultants, educators or developers.
+Media psychologists can be researchers, user experience designers, communicators, mental health providers, consultants, educators or application developers.
 Media psychology is applicable to a wide variety of industries and occupations that involve the use or development of mediated communications and information technologies.

 Media psychology includes research and applications dealing with all forms of media technologies: traditional and mass media, such as radio, television, film, video, newsprint, magazines, music, and art as well as new and emerging technologies and applications, such as social media, mobile media, interface design, educational technologies, interactive media technologies, and augmented, virtual and blended environments.